-Below is a 2020 schedule for the events by day and month:
+Below is an example schedule for the events by day and month:

 Note: the Vienna Parliament has been under renovation so it is possible you wont get to enjoy the full experience from the outside during your visit.
 A guided tour though will give you the inside look on the interior of the building.

 Just down the road from the parliament is the Rathaus, another beautiful piece of Vienna architecture.

 The Rathaus is the City Hall of Vienna, where you can also decide to just enjoy the views from the outside or head on in for a guided tour.

 Once all done with day 2 of your 3 days in Vienna, you can enjoy a nice walk back to your hotel through the charming streets.

 Day 3 in Vienna is going to focus in on two main attractions a bit further away from the city center – Schonbrunn Palace and Schonnbrunn Gardens.